 An executor is the person who represents your estate, in charge of paying off debts, controlling your assets, and distributing them to the beneficiaries on your will.

-We’re always available to help guide you towards the answers and assistance you need after a death.
-Simply call us at (727) 258-2929 to discuss your needs with a funeral professional.
+Anderson-McQueen Funeral Homes is available to help guide you toward the answers and assistance you need.
+Call us at (727) 258-2929 to discuss your needs with a funeral professional.